MrKiplin/pokemon-typescript-api/README.md

 yarn start
 ```

-Open `http://localhost:<port>/api-docs` in your browser to view the swagger documentation.
+Open `http://localhost:<port>/internal/api-docs` in your browser to view the swagger documentation.
+NOTE: `swagger.yaml` base URL will need to be updated if `PORT` differs from default i.e 3000.

 ### Port: